 Sura 36:6 “In order that thou mayest admonish a people, whose fathers had received no admonition, and who therefore remain heedless (of the Signs of Allah).”

 The Jews, Christians and the Zoroastrians had their own messengers and guidance (scriptures), so Allah was making it clear that his Quran was specifically for the Arabs of Mecca and its surroundings who had no guidance but relied on tribal or folk religions.

-Therefore, Islam and its Muhammad is not for Nigerians, Kenyans, Britons or Indians.
-This poses a disaster to islamic missionaries.
+To be a non-Arab is to be out of the chosen race, Muslims even tell us only the Arabs can have a grasp of their Quran!
+Therefore, Islam and its Muhammad is not for Nigerians, Ghanaians, Kenyans, Indians or Americans.
+This poses a disaster to Islamic missionaries.